Nominations are closed for season 3.0.

 This year we are separating professional and amateur sites for all categories through their tenure of existence.
 Certain new categories for this year's Awards (see: nuveau and storytelling have their own eligibility requirements noted in the category definitions below).

-With a view to broaden the area of blogging, this year we have introduced two new categories of awards, one that encourages bloggers having more than an year old experience and the other is a video blog depicting a story through it.
+With a view to broaden the area of blogging, this year we have introduced two new categories of awards, that encourages other bloggers to participate and showcase their work and experiences.
+This year two new categories – Lifestyle & Fashion and Travel will be introduced for the first time.

 You can see an explanation of each category here.